Mary Ball Washington

 Mary was born between 1707 and 1709 at Epping Forest, the Tidewater Virginia home of her father, Joseph Ball, and her mother, Mary Johnson.1 Mary’s father died when she was an infant and although her mother remarried, she also died by the time Mary was twelve.
-Mary became the legal ward of her uncle, Colonel George Eskeridge, the Burgess of Westmoreland.2 In 1731, Eskeridge introduced Mary to Augustine Washington, his recently widowed brother-in-law.
+Mary became the legal ward of her uncle, Colonel George Eskridge, the Burgess of Westmoreland.2 In 1731, Eskridge introduced Mary to Augustine Washington, his recently widowed brother-in-law.
 The pair married shortly afterwards and moved to the Washington family home at Pope’s Creek, Virginia.3

-George Washington, their firstborn son, was born on February 22, 1732, and was most likely named for Colonel Eskeridge.
+George Washington, their firstborn son, was born on February 22, 1732, and was most likely named for Colonel Eskridge.
 In 1738 the Washingtons moved to Ferry Farm, an estate situated on the Rappahannock River across from Fredericksburg, Virginia.
 Here, Mary gave birth to five more children: Betty, Samuel, John Augustine, Charles, and Mildred, who died in infancy.
 Augustine Washington died in April 1743, leaving Mary in charge of her family and Ferry Farm.
 She remained single for the rest of her life, and carried Ferry Farm through periods of significant economic depression.4

 The most commonly repeated story about Mary Washington details her refusal to allow George to join the Royal Navy in 1746, despite the encouragement of Lord Fairfax and George’s older half-brother Lawrence.
 Mary came to this conclusion after writing to her brother Joseph Ball, who lived in London.
 Joseph argued that life in the Navy would be laborious and unprofitable for George, as “a planter that has three or four hundred acres of land and three or four slaves, if he be industrious, may live more comfortably.”5 Washington, resigned to his mother’s decision, pursued a career as a land surveyor instead.